HuyVu0508/google-customer-revenue-analytics/README.md

 ## Introduction
 This project will investigate data integration and model building in IPython.
 It is based on the ![Google Analytics Customer Revenue Prediction](https://www.kaggle.com/c/ga-customer-revenue-prediction) Kaggle challenge, revolving around predicting how much the GStore customer will spend based on observed past data of customer's spending.
+(Please check the report file for detailed analysis.)

 ## Preprocessing data
 Including following steps: